 Quinton de Kock

 Trading in Quinton de Kock from RCB proved to be a masterstroke for MI in 2019 as the Proteas wicket-keeper had a fabulous season with the bat.
 With 529 runs at a strike rate of 132.91, de Kock was one of the top performers for MI last season.
 Rohit and de Kock are once again the most likely candidates to open the innings in the MI playing XI, despite someone as destructive as Chris Lynn being in the squad.
+If you want to make your predictions on these matches, you can find a lot of cricket betting sites online.

 Chris Lynn/ Ishan Kishan